the-carlisle-group/Provanto/README.md

 There may also be a `Startup` and `Teardown` function in the parent namespace of a set of suites, which are run once for all of the suites.

 ## Testing GUI Code
-Provanto provides simple tools for the automated testing of GUIs build with `⎕WC`.
+Provanto provides simple tools for the automated testing of GUIs built with `⎕WC`.
-THe `#.Provanto.SampleGUIApp` namepace contains a sample GUI application and associated tests.
+The `#.Provanto.SampleGUIApp` namepace contains a sample GUI application and associated tests.
 Typically the `Startup` will create the GUI and initialize the primary form for automated testing.
 The Startup function in the sample GUO app is: